UPPMAX/HPC-python/docs/index.rst

    - ... and small differences:

-     - commands to load Python, Python packages, R, Julia
+     - commands to load Python, Python packages
      - slightly different flags to Slurm

    - ... and some bigger differences: